jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 | `ls`                     | List all files in the current directory                |

-Let's first address case 1.
-If there is a .ssh directory, change into it with the `cd .ssh` command.
+  * case 1: If there is a .ssh directory, change into it with the `cd .ssh` command.
 List the files with the command `ls` to check if there is an authorized keys file.
-Continue with the steps in "Add Authorized Keys File" section.
+If there is no authorized keys file, continue with the steps in "Add Authorized Keys File" subsection.

-In case 2, and .ssh directory needs to be added.
+  * case 2: A .ssh directory needs to be added.
 Add this directory with the command `mkdir .ssh`.
 Change into this directory with command `cd .ssh`.
-Add an authorized_keys file by following the steps below.
+Continue with the steps in "Add Authorized Keys File" subsection.

+  * case 3: Since there is already a .ssh directory and a authorized keys file, continue with the steps in "Copy the Public Key to the authorized_keys" subsection.

 ##### Add Authorized Keys File

 If there isn't one, create a blank file with the command, `vim authorized_keys`.
 Press the `i` key on your keyboard to enter "Insert" mode.
+Continue with the steps in "Copy the Public Key to authorized_keys" subsection.

+##### Copy the Public Key to authorized_keys

 Copy the `linode_PUBLIC` key from the Wercker app and paste it into the authorized key file.
 On your keyboard, press **Escape** button to exit vim Insert mode.
-Save and exit the file entering `:wq`.
+Save and exit the file by typing `:wq`.
 Complete the command with the **Return** key.

 {{< note >}}
 The username, used to log into Linode and add the SSH public key, will be used in the scripts section of the wercker.yml file.